 FLEETCOR Technologies Operating Company, LLC, and certain of our domestic and foreign owned subsidiaries, as designated co-borrowers (the "Borrowers"), are parties to a \$5.11 billion Credit Agreement (the "Credit Agreement"), with Bank of America, N.A., as administrative agent, swing line lender and local currency issuer, and a syndicate of financial institutions (the "Lenders"), which has been amended multiple times.
-The Credit Agreement provides for senior secured credit facilities (collectively, the "Credit Facility") consisting of a revolving credit facility in the amount of \$1.535 billion, a term loan A facility in the amount of \$3.225 billion and a term loan B facility in the amount of \$350 million as of June 30, 2020.
-The revolving credit facility consists of (a) a revolving A credit facility in the amount of \$800 million, with sublimits for letters of credit and swing line loans, (b) a revolving B facility in the amount of \$450 million for borrowings in U.S. dollars, euros, British pounds, Japanese yen or other currency as agreed in advance, and a sublimit for swing line loans, (c) a revolving C facility in the amount of \$35 million for borrowings in U.S. dollars, and (d) a revolving D facility in the amount of \$250 million for borrowings in U.S. dollars.
+The Credit Agreement provides for senior secured credit facilities (collectively, the "Credit Facility") consisting of a revolving credit facility in the amount of \$1.285 billion, a term loan A facility in the amount of \$3.225 billion and a term loan B facility in the amount of \$350 million as of September 30, 2020.
+The revolving credit facility consists of (a) a revolving A credit facility in the amount of \$800 million, with sublimits for letters of credit and swing line loans, (b) a revolving B facility in the amount of \$450 million for borrowings in U.S. dollars, euros, British pounds, Japanese yen or other currency as agreed in advance, and a sublimit for swing line loans, and (c) a revolving C facility in the amount of \$35 million for borrowings in U.S. dollars, Australian dollars or New Zealand dollars.
 The Credit Agreement also includes an accordion feature for borrowing an additional \$750 million in term loan A, term loan B, revolving A or revolving B facility debt and an unlimited amount when the leverage ratio on a pro forma basis is less than 3.00 to 1.00.
 Proceeds from the credit facilities may be used for working capital purposes, acquisitions, and other general corporate purposes.
 On April 24, 2020, we entered into the eighth amendment to the Credit Agreement to add a \$250 million revolving D facility.
+On August 20, 2020, we terminated the revolving D facility.
 The maturity date for the term loan A and revolving credit facilities A, B and C is December 19, 2023.
-The revolving D facility maturity date is April 23, 2021.
 The maturity date for the term loan B is August 2, 2024.

-Interest on amounts outstanding under the Credit Agreement (other than the term loan B and the revolving D facility) accrues based on the British Bankers Association LIBOR Rate (the "Eurocurrency Rate"), plus a margin based on a leverage ratio, or our option, the Base Rate (defined as the rate equal to the highest of (a) the Federal Funds Rate plus 0.50%, (b) the prime rate announced by Bank of America, N.A., or (c) the Eurocurrency Rate plus 1.00%) plus a margin based on a leverage ratio.
-Interest on the term loan B facility accrues based on the Eurocurrency Rate plus 1.75% for Eurocurrency Loans or the Base Rate plus 0.75% for Base Rate Loans.
-Interest on the revolving D facility accrues based on the Eurocurrency Rate plus a margin of 2.25% through July 23, 2020, 2.75% from July 24, 2020 through October 21, 2020, 3.25% from October 22, 2020 through January 19, 2021 and 3.75% thereafter, or at our option, the Base Rate plus a margin of 1.25% through July 23, 2020, 1.75% from July 24, 2020 through July 23, 2020, 1.75% from July 24, 2020 through January 19, 2021 and 2.75% thereafter.
-The Eurocurrency rate has a 0% floor for term loans and revolving A, B and C facility loans and a floor of 1% for the revolving D facility.
-In addition, we pay a quarterly commitment fee at a rate per annum ranging from 0.25% to 0.35% of the daily unused portion of the Credit Facility (excluding the revolving D facility) and a fixed rate per annum of 0.375% of the daily unused portion of the revolving D facility.
+Interest on amounts outstanding under the Credit Agreement (other than the term loan B) accrues based on the British Bankers Association LIBOR Rate (the "Eurocurrency Rate"), plus a margin based on a leverage ratio, or our option, the Base Rate (defined as the rate equal to the highest of (a) the Federal Funds Rate plus 0.50%, (b) the prime rate announced by Bank of America, N.A., or (c) the Eurocurrency Rate plus 1.00%) plus a margin based on a leverage ratio.
+Interest on the term loan B facility accrues based on the Eurocurrency Rate plus 1.75% for Eurocurrency Loans or the Base Rate plus 0.75% for Base Rate

+Loans.
+The Eurocurrency rate has a 0% floor.
+In addition, we pay a quarterly commitment fee at a rate per annum ranging from 0.25% to 0.35% of the daily unused portion of the Credit Facility.

-At June 30, 2020, the interest rate on the term loan A was 1.68%, the interest rate on the term loan B was 1.93%, the interest rate on the revolving A facility was 1.68%, and the interest rate on the revolving B facility was 1.68% for USD borrowings and 1.59% for GBP borrowings.
-The unused credit facility fee was 0.30% for revolving A, B and C facilities and 0.375% for the revolving D facility at June 30, 2020.
+At September 30, 2020, the interest rate on the term loan A was 1.65%, the interest rate on the term loan B was 1.90%, the interest rate on the revolving A facility was 1.65%, and the interest rate on the revolving B facility was 1.55% for GBP borrowings.
+The unused credit facility fee was 0.30% at September 30, 2020.